dieocoist/emailStringTools/README.md

 # Email String Tools
-this is a small priject i have been working on for people working with emails its only two functions right now wich are maskEmail and validateEmail
+this is a small project i have been working on for people working with emails its only two functions right now wich are maskEmail and validateEmail

 both functions are fairly simple to instal and use let me start with the first on